rsshonjoydas/nextjs/README.md

 - Within the pages folder, you need to create a folder called 'api'
 - You can add business logic without needing to write any additional custom server code and without having to configure any API routes
 - Next JS gives you everything you need to write full-stack React + Node applications

+### Next Styling

+Styling in essential to build any web application

+- Global styles
+- Component styles
+- SASS or SCSS
+- CSS-in-JS solution

 <!-- MARKDOWN LINKS & IMAGES -->